 Tarka Element of Jnana Yoga.

-There is a requirement of a component of ‘Tarka’(Logic) also.
+There is a requirement for a component of ‘Tarka’(Logic) also.
 The Maitrayaniya Upanishad or Maitrayani Upanishad considers this in the list of limbs rather than the elements of Yoga.

 The limbs of Yoga in the Maitrayaniya Upanishad are as follows,

 The sequence is different where the Dhyana is before the Dharana.
 The Yamas, Niyama, and Asana are not compulsions like Patanjali Yoga Sutras.
 As specified earlier, the list of limbs varies with the temperament of an individual.
-This technique is best suited for the people having developed mind.
+This technique is best suited for people having developed minds.

 Tarka or logic becomes very much necessary for them to get their mind on track.
 During ancient times even atheists used to get enlightenment because it was not a mystical thing.
 However, due to misunderstandings, it became more mystical rather than philosophical.
 The logic was thought to be in the list of Limbs of Yoga only.
 In modern times, however, this component is being overlooked.

-Stay updated with Scientific Monk to know more about the vastness of Indian Philosophy, Vedanta, Spirituality, and other different interesting spirituality related stuffs.
+Stay updated with Scientific Monk to know more about the vastness of Indian Philosophy, Vedanta, Spirituality, and other different interesting spirituality-related stuff.